RGB-Tools/rgb-lib/docs/transfer_flows.md

 the [default](#2.-asset-transfer-(non-donation)) and
 [donation](#3.-asset-transfer-(donation)) ways below for details.

-These examples use RGB20 (fungible) assets but the same applies to RGB121 (non-fungible) assets as well.
+These examples use NIA (fungible) assets but the same applies to UDA (non-fungible) assets as well.

 You might also want to have a look at the similar [flow for RGB protocol in